caseyjohnsonwv/roller-coaster-rankings/README.md

 ## The Gist of It

 - The `data/` folder contains all the CSVs to be uploaded to the DB.
 These are parsed on startup.
 - The `utils/` folder contains Bash scripts for launching the application.
-(The publish script does not work on Windows - bug in Datasette)